trekimann/Feefo_assesment/app/src/main/java/feefo_assessment/ApiDesign/index.md

     * login is required for the user to save a new note
 * The web app maintains a user session

+**For the purpose of this assessment I will assume a mobile first design.**

 ---
 ## 1. High Level Design

 ---
 ## 2. Web App UI
+As already stated, I am assuming a mobile first design

 ---
 ## 3. Data Model